chromoxdor/EasyFetch/README.md

 If you like my work consider a donation: [![donate](https://img.shields.io/badge/donate-ko--fi-orange)](https://ko-fi.com/chromoxdor)

-# easyfetch - dashboard for ESPeasy
+# EasyFetch - dashboard for ESPeasy

 *!Note: I added some things and changed the eventnames the slider create.
 Latest additions can be found here: https://www.letscontrolit.com/forum/viewtopic.php?p=61671#p61671 (Documentation here will be updated later)*